DO YOU ENJOY WINNING FREE BOOKS? DO YOU LOVE HEARING FROM YOUR FAVE AUTHORS? JOIN OUR GIRLFRIEND BOOK CLUB TODAY!

 Jodi Lipson is Director of AARP’s Book Division.

-Find Keep Sharp: Build a Better Brain at Any Age, by Sanjay Gupta (January 5, 2021, Simon & Schuster), based on work of the Global Council on Brain Health, convened by AARP, available wherever books are sold and at AARP.org/KeepSharp.
+Find AARP’s Keep Sharp: Build a Better Brain at Any Age, by Sanjay Gupta (January 5, 2021, Simon & Schuster), based on work of AARP’s Global Council on Brain Health, available wherever books are sold and at aarp.org/KeepSharp.
+Learn even more about brain health with the Brain Health 101 challenge!
+Join Sanjay Gupta as he guides you through the exploration of the six pillars of brain health.